+This course will be offered in the second semester.
 GEOG2053.
 Philosophical issues in geography (6 credits) A seminar about the concepts and theories of geographic research.
 Course contents include the changing interpretation of major theoretical issues in the discipline of geography.
 The evolution of geographic thought will be reviewed and major trends in current geographic research will be discussed.
 The purpose is to expose students to various schools of thought in the geographic discipline and assist students to develop critical and analytical capability.
 This course will involve extensive readings and active participation in the form of both oral and written presentation.
 Assessment: 40% coursework, 60% examination.

+This course will be offered in the second semester.
 GEOG2054.
 Urban planning in practice in Hong Kong (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 On the assumption that students would have some basic understanding of urban planning in general, or at least have interest in the work of the urban planning profession, this course will discuss selected aspects about urban planning in practice in Hong Kong.
 It will first introduce the geographical and other factors affecting urban planning in this city.
-This will be followed by discussions on a number of specific issues which have significant influence on urban planning decisions in this territory - particularly population growth, housing problems, development density, changes in its economic structure, and concerns about the environment.
+This will be followed by discussions on a number of specific issues which have significant influence on urban planning decisions in this territory particularly population growth, housing problems, development density, changes in its economic structure, and concerns about the environment.
 Two major urban planning topics will then be examined - new towns and urban renewal.
 The planning system, the planning legislation and implementation mechanism specially formulated for the Hong Kong situation will be explained in some details.
 The course will end with glimpses into the future development of this territory.
 Assessment: 40% coursework, 60% examination.

+This course will be offered in the second semester.
 GEOG2055.
-Water resources and management \ (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Water resources and management (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course begins with an introduction to water as a resource, the drainage basin hydrological cycle along with an examination of the measurement problem.
 The second part of the course focuses upon changing demand for water and explores possible solutions to the water problem.
-The impact of man upon runoff and groundwater is studied.
+The human impact upon runoff and groundwater is studied.
 Finally, water quality including pollution and its impact upon water supply is examined.
 Assessment: 40% coursework, 60% examination.